The Desired Effect: Critical reception

 The Desired Effect received critical acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on 25 reviews.
-Matt Yates of Q wrote, "Big, bold and joyful, it's exactly what a great pop album should be."
-Neil McCormick of The Sunday Telegraph called it a "set of perfectly honed pop-rock burnished with immense choruses" and wrote that, "every track offers up a smart blend of snappy lyrics and catchy hooks."
+Neil McCormick of The Daily Telegraph called it a "set of perfectly honed pop-rock burnished with immense choruses" and wrote that, "every track offers up a smart blend of snappy lyrics and catchy hooks."
 Mark Beaumont of NME wrote, "The Desired Effect is a consistently impressive collection."
 Sarah Jamieson of DIY wrote "Brandon is still very much the star of this show... he's always been at his most comfortable creating huge pop songs and with his last solo effort, he proved to do just that."

 Andy Gill of The Independent called it "a series of huge-sounding, stadium-ready pop anthems of undeniable charm."
-Lewis Corner of Digital Spy called it, "an astute and vivid record."
+Lewis Corner of Digital Spy called it "an astute and vivid record."
 Sarah Rodman of The Boston Globe wrote, "The other predicted effect of the album?
 A desire to play it repeatedly."
-Darryl Sterdan of The Observer wrote, "Worth your time."
+Darryl Sterdan of the Sarnia Observer wrote, "Worth your time."
 Rob Sheffield of Rolling Stone wrote, "The Desired Effect is something rare—the best straight-up pop album made by a rock star in recent memory."

 The album won the 2015 AML Award in the "Lyrics" category.